spoonjoy/redwoodjs-dbauth-oauth/README.md

 [![Web side NPM version](https://img.shields.io/npm/v/%40spoonjoy%2Fredwoodjs-dbauth-oauth-web?logo=redwoodjs&label=npm%20-%20web%20side)](https://www.npmjs.com/package/@spoonjoy/redwoodjs-dbauth-oauth-web)

 ## Overview
 This plugin provides an easy and effective way to integrate OAuth into your RedwoodJS applications, offering a seamless experience for both developers and end users.
-Currently, it supports OAuth providers including Apple, GitHub, and Google, with a flexible architecture that allows for the addition of more providers.
+Currently, it supports OAuth providers including Apple, GitHub, and Google, with a flexible architecture that allows for the expansion to more providers.

 ## Project Structure
 The project follows the dbAuth integration pattern as of Redwood version 4 and aligns with the Decoupled Auth strategy.
 It is structured as a Yarn monorepo with two main packages: `web` and `api`.